This Basque cheesecake is perfectly light and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

-- Cream cheese– Room temperature cream cheese, and it must be from a block.
+- Cream cheese.
+Room temperature cream cheese, and it must be from a block.
 Cream cheese from a spread has added water in it, and can greatly affect the texture.

-- Eggs– Like the cream cheese, the eggs must also be room temperature.
+- Eggs.
+Like the cream cheese, the eggs must also be room temperature.

-- Heavy cream– Also known as double cream or thickened cream.
+- Heavy cream.
+Also known as double cream or thickened cream.

-- Vanilla Extract– A must for any good cheesecake recipe.
+- Vanilla Extract.
+A must for any good cheesecake recipe.

-- Lemon zest- Optional, but great if you’d like a slightly tarter flavor.
+- Lemon zest.
+Optional, but great if you’d like a slightly tarter flavor.

-How do you make a keto basque cheesecake?
+How to make a basque burnt cheesecake

 Start by preparing your cake pan.
 Cover the pan completely with parchment paper, leaving several inches overhanging on either side.
 Now, start preparing the cheesecake!

 Bake the cheesecake for 50 minutes, until the top is golden brown and the middle is set, but the cake still jiggles slightly when shaken.allow the cheesecake to cool completely, before serving.

-Tips to make the best basque cheesecake
+Tips to make the best recipe